Can you use equity release to pay off your interest only mortgage?

 Unfortunately, it hasn’t worked out this way for all interest only mortgage holders.
 For many, the reality is that the endowment policy, savings or investment they had earmarked to repay their mortgage has fallen short, and in some cases considerably.

-How to pay off your interest only mortgage using equity release
+Why use equity release to pay off your interest only mortgage?

 As house prices have risen consistently over recent decades, so too has the amount of equity tied up in our homes.
-Money that could be used to help pay off the mortgage if only you could get to it.
-Equity release offers homeowners aged 55 or over a way to do exactly that, without having to sell up and move out.
+Equity release offers homeowners aged 55 or over a way to access that cash and use it pay off their interest only mortgage, without having to sell up and move out.

 The most popular type of equity release is a lifetime mortgage, which is a loan secured on your home, just like your existing mortgage.
 The difference is you take the loan as tax free cash and you don’t have to make any monthly repayments, so there’s no risk of being repossessed.
 Instead, the money you’ve borrowed, plus all the compound interest, is repaid when you die or move permanently into long term care.